Best Practices

 Common Pitfalls to Avoid

-❌ Mistake: Spending weeks customizing before first project
+❌ Mistake: Spending weeks customising before first project

-βœ… Better: Use defaults for 2-4 weeks, then customize based on real needs
+βœ… Better: Use defaults for 2-4 weeks, then customise based on real needs

 ❌ Mistake: Giving clients access before testing with "View as"

-βœ… Better: Always test client view thoroughly before inviting
+βœ… Better: Always test the client view thoroughly before sending an invite

 3. Forgetting Reply vs Note

-❌ Mistake: Writing "Client is being difficult" in Reply comment
+❌ Mistake: Writing "Client is being difficult" in a Reply comment

 βœ… Better: Always double-check before commenting.
 Default to Note.